sgumirov/mailspider/README.md

 ```
 Parameter 'id' is for logging, so it's better to set ids different values.
 If parameter 'ignorecase' is set to 'true' or '1' then 'contains' field value is compared ignoring case.
-Parameter 'contains' MUST NOT contain a double-quote symbol.
+Parameter 'contains' can have double-quote symbol escaped with '\"'.
+See section 'Attachment tagging' for example.
 Parameter 'header' is one of the following values: 'From', 'Subject'.
 Please note: yep, it DOES start From Big Letter header name!

 # Plugins config